 Certain of our convertible preferred stock issuances were directly sold by EyeGate S.A.S., resulting in a non-controlling interest.
-Such non-controlling interest and the related convertible preferred stock are classified as temporary equity on our consolidated balance sheet, and we record the interest in the earnings or loss of the subsidiary not attributable to us as net income (loss) attributable to non-controlling interests in the consolidated statements of operations and comprehensive loss.
+Such non-controlling interest and the related convertible preferred stock are classified as temporary equity on our consolidated balance sheet, and we must allocate our next loss between the controlling and non-controlling interest in our statement of operations.